odpi/egeria-docs/site/docs/connectors/repository/crux/index.md

 A [sample Helm chart is provided for configuring the Crux connector for high availability :material-github:](https://github.com/odpi/egeria-connector-crux/tree/main/cts/charts/ec-ha-crux){ target=gh }.
 This chart starts up a number of different elements and configures them in a specific sequence.

+!!! attention "Requires a pre-existing JDBC database"
+    The chart relies on a pre-existing JDBC database somewhere to use as the document store, and the moment assumes this will be of a PostgreSQL variety (that's the only driver it downloads).
+A quick setup would be to use [Enterprise DB's k8s operator :material-dock-window:](https://www.enterprisedb.com/docs/kubernetes/cloud_native_postgresql/installation_upgrade/#directly-using-the-operator-manifest){ target=edb } to quickly start up a PostgreSQL cluster in your kubernetes cluster, which is what the following diagrams illustrate[^1].

 ### Startup

 ![Kubernetes startup](crux-ha-2.svg)

-When it is first deployed, the Helm chart starts a number of pods and services: for Crux, Kafka, execution of the Performance Test Suite and a pod used for configuration.
+When it is first deployed, the Helm chart starts a number of pods and services: for Egeria (purple), Kafka (red), execution of the Performance Test Suite and a pod used for configuration.
+(As mentioned above, it assumes a pre-existing JDBC database: a vanilla PostgreSQL cluster (grey) deployed and managed independently by EnterpriseDB's k8s operator.)

 Each Crux pod runs its own separate [OMAG Server Platform](/egeria-docs/concepts/omag-server-platform), in its own JVM, and a script in the `init-and-report` pod will wait until all three pods' OMAG Server Platforms are running before proceeding to any of the following steps.
 (The `headless` service allows each pod to be directly addressed, without load-balancing, to do such a check.)